flynx/thinkpad-keyboard-brightness/README.md

 # Thinkpad keyboard backlight brightness

-This service will set the keyboard backlight brightness based on ambient light levels.
+This systemd ervice will set the keyboard backlight brightness based on ambient light levels.

+This is initially designed for _Thinkpad X1 Yoga (gen3)_ but should work on other devices with minor configuration tweaks.

 ## Install